The best education is rooted in strong values. At the University of Mary, they are an integral part of your experience.

 The Benedictine Sisters of the Annunciation first arrived in the Dakota Territory in 1878, bringing ministries of healing and learning.
 When the Sisters founded the University of Mary, they imbued our educational mission with the same Benedictine values that have guided them well for so long.
 Distilled from a venerable, 6th century way of life referred to as the Rule of Saint Benedict, these values include:

-Striving together for the common good and growing in relationship with God, one another,
+Striving together for the common good and growing in relationship with God, one another, and self.

 “Let all things be common to all.”
 (Rule of Benedict 33)